If you've ever started a new job, you're familiar with the process of completing your W-4 form.

 That's the IRS document your employer requires you to complete so they can determine the proper amount of income tax to withhold from your pay.
 Get it right, and you get a nice refund at tax time.
 But get it wrong, and you may end up owing tax – plus penalties and interest.

-Since we had a major tax reform beginning on January 1 of this year, the outcome can be a little bit different than it has been in the past.
+Since we had a major tax reform recently, the outcome can be a little bit different than it has been in the past.

 In looking at the form, you can see that it's pretty simple.
 You just have to fill out a few lines of information.
 The general information requested in the first four lines includes: